u10int/Kinetic/README.md

 - `.RotateXY(rotateX, rotateY)` - animates the rotation of the object in the x and y axes (for three-dimensional rotation)
 - `.Transform(transform)` - animates the object to the specified CATransform3D value
 - `.BackgroundColor(color)` - animates the background color of the view or layer
-- `.KeyPath(key, val)` - animates a custom property on an NSObject instance for the specified property (key)
+- `.KeyPath(key, val)` - animates a custom property on an NSObject instance for the specified key path

 The animation properties you provide with your tweens use a very Swift-like syntax where you specify the starting or ending values as parameters to the property you wish to animate.
 For example, to animate a view's origin.x from its current position to 100pt you would use `.X(100)`.
 However, if you just wanted to shift the view from its current location 100pt to the right, you would use `.Shift(100,0)` instead, which specifies the distance to move the view in both x and y coordinates.